Hosts, Members and Guests

 Guest of the Call

-A guest is someone who is currently not signed in to their eyeson account or who does not have an eyeson account.
-Guests can only join an eyeson meeting if they are invited by a host via a link.
-Joining an eyeson call as a guest is easy and quick.
-You do not need to sign in, and no download or installation is required.
-However, guests might need to wait until the meeting they have been invited to is started by the host, because they can not start meetings on their own as they do not have access to rooms
+A guest is someone who is currently not signed in to their Eyeson account or who does not have an Eyeson account.
+Guests can only join an Eyeson meeting if a host invites them via a link.
+Joining an Eyeson call as a guest is easy and quick.
+You don't need to sign in and you don't need to download or install anything.
+However, guests might need to wait until the meeting they have been invited to is started by the host, because they can not start meetings on their own, as they do not have access to the rooms.

 Need Support?